pierreDev33/crawler.ninja/README.md

 This crawler aims to help SEO to build custom solutions for crawling/scraping sites.
 For example, this crawl can help to audit a site, find expired domains, build corpus, find netlinking spots, retrieve site ranking, check if web pages are correctly indexed, ...

-This is just a matter of plugin ! :-) We plan to build generic & simple plugins but you are free to create your own.
+This is just a matter of plugins ! :-) We plan to build generic & simple plugins but you are free to create your own.

 The best environment to run Crawler Ninja is a linux server.